Miami has Tri-Rail... |

 Second, we have wide medians not only on Interstate 275 but on Interstate 4 as well.
 There is room to build commuter rail tracks down the center of these highways.

-The Florida DOT recently came up with a new design for a replacement of the original 1960 Howard Frankland Bridge span currently carrying northbound Interstate 275 traffic.
-The new design would mean a new Howard Frankland Bridge span that would carry southbound Interstate 275 traffic from Tampa to St. Petersburg along with a footprint for construction of commuter and/or light rail, all on the same span.
-Northbound Interstate 275 traffic from St. Petersburg to Tampa currently using the 1960 span would be shifted to the 1991 span currently carrying southbound Interstate 275 traffic.
+Third, we got the Howard Frankland Bridge to consider.
+As of 2025 the Florida DOT is constructing a new span of the Howard Frankland Bridge which is a replacement of the original 1960 Howard Frankland Bridge span currently carrying northbound Interstate 275 traffic.
+The new Howard Frankland Bridge span will carry southbound Interstate 275 traffic from Tampa to St. Petersburg along with a footprint for construction of commuter and/or light rail, all on the same span.
+Northbound Interstate 275 traffic from St. Petersburg to Tampa currently using the 1960 span will be shifted to the 1991 span that currently carries southbound Interstate 275 traffic.
 At least the Florida DOT is going in the right direction by including provisions for rail based mass transit connecting Tampa with St. Petersburg - it can be complemented with commuter rail service from Tampa to St. Petersburg via Clearwater utilizing the present CSX Clearwater Subdivision tracks, if the Florida DOT purchases the Clearwater Subdivision trackage from CSX.

 After rail based mass transit is implemented in the Tampa Bay region, the current bus transit network needs to be revamped twofold: First, to provide a seamless mode of transit instead of the disjointed bus mass transit as it is now.
 Second, the buses can feed into commuter rail at conveniently located stations throughout the route.